jonbcooper/chiwriter/chinotes.md

 ***

 The following command should start DosBox, mount the DOS subdirectory as the windows C: drive, move to the DOS folder and start ChiWriter.
-Files will be saved in the DOS folder.
+Files will be saved in the DOS folder and the DOS window will exit when ChiWriter exits.

-	dosbox -c "mount c: ~/DOS" -c "c:" -c "c:\cw4\cw.exe"
+	dosbox -c "mount c: ~/DOS" -c "c:" -c "c:\cw4\cw.exe" -c "exit"

 <u>Hint</u>: Toggle Alt-enter to full-screen it.